dsnoeijer/angular/aio/content/guide/upgrade.md

 When you are using a downgraded Angular component from an AngularJS template, the need may arise to *transclude* some content into it.
 This is also possible.
-While there is no such thing as transclusion in Angular, there is a very similar concept called *content projection*.
+While there is no such thing as transclusion in Angular, there is a similar concept called *content projection*.
 `upgrade/static` is able to make these two features interoperate.

 Angular components that support content projection make use of an `<ng-content>` tag within them.